Herbal Gardening- Growing Herbs from

 Rosemary

-Once you have picked a species to grow from seed, start with quality
+Once you have picked a species of herb to grow from seed, you should start with quality

 seeds.
 Like any other living organism, some have a greater potential to